googleapis/java-talent/README.md

 ## Samples

 Samples are in the [`samples/`](https://github.com/googleapis/java-talent/tree/master/samples) directory.
-The samples' `README.md` has instructions for running the samples.

 | Sample                      | Source Code                       | Try it |
 | --------------------------- | --------------------------------- | ------ |